dylanonelson/medium_clone/README.md

-# Medium Rare
+# Medium Spare

 ## Minimum Viable Product
-Medium Rare is a clone of Medium built on Rails and Backbone.
+Medium Spare is a clone of Medium built on Rails and Backbone.
 Users can:

 - [ ] Create accounts
 - [ ] Create sessions (log in)